Young Ukrainian cancer patients get medical help in Poland

 “We were told that she was in stable condition and we should try to go.
 Otherwise, she is simply doomed to death,” the grandmother said.

-“We triage the patients when they arrive at our center," said Dr. Marcin Włodarski, a pediatric hematologist at St. Jude Children's Research Hospital in Memphis, Tennessee, who is volunteering at the Unicorn Clinic of Marian Wilemski in Bocheniec, in central Poland.
+“We triage the patients when they arrive at our center," said Dr. Marcin Włodarski, a pediatric hematologist at St. Jude Children's Research Hospital in Memphis, Tennessee, who is staffing the Unicorn Clinic of Marian Wilemski in Bocheniec, in central Poland.

 Stable patients are transferred quickly from there to hospitals in other countries while those in worse condition are first stabilized in Polish hospitals, he said.

-Note: This story has been corrected to show that the spelling of the Lviv doctor’s last name is Kizyma, not Kizym.